 6. Remuneration and leave of members

-(1) A member is entitled to such remuneration and allowances as are determined by the Governor on the recommendation of the Minister for Public Sector Management 2.
+(1) A member is entitled to such remuneration and allowances as are determined by the Governor on the recommendation of the Public Sector Commissioner.

 (2) The Minister may grant leave of absence to a member on such terms and conditions as the Minister determines.

+[Section 6 amended by No. 39 of 2010 s.
+89.]

 7. Casual vacancies

 Where an office of member becomes vacant otherwise than by effluxion of time a person appointed to the vacancy shall hold office only for the balance of the term of the person whose vacancy he fills.